 MACH Game On’s Ambition To Wynn MXB MJB NJP XF NFP T2B

 Avid lives up to her name of being a fun-loving partner and is very light on her feet.
-She excels in the sport of agility and is keen and very responsive to cues.
-Avid has been training in Agility for the past 5 years, and in that time has competed at Cynosports in Scottsdale, AZ in 2018 and the AKC National Agility Championship in Tulsa, OK in 2019.
+Before retiring from Agility in 2022, she excelled in the sport as a teammate with power steering, very keen and very responsive to cues.
+Avid competed at Cynosports in Scottsdale, AZ in 2018 and the AKC National Agility Championship in Tulsa, OK in 2019.
 Avid ran clean in all of her classes in Tulsa and earned a trip to the Finals, where she had a clean run and a top 10 finish in her first Nationals at 3 years of age.
-After taking a break from agility trialing for a year and a half due to the pandemic, Avid recently finished her first AKC Master Agility Champion (MACH) title in early 2022.
+After taking a break from agility trialing for a year and a half due to the pandemic, Avid finished her first AKC Master Agility Champion (MACH) title in early 2022.

-Anne and Avid also train in the sport of Canine Scentwork, and Avid is a fantastic partner even though she is relatively new to the activity.
+Anne and Avid also train in the sport of Canine Scentwork, and Avid is a fantastic partner and showed skill and an interest in using her sense of smell to explore the world since she was a puppy.
 It is fascinating to watch Avid tackle a scentwork challenge using her very sensitive nose and problem solving ability, she is very intelligent and focused.
-In her first AKC Scentwork trial in March of 2022, Avid earned the High In Trial award for her Novice A division, she is off to a great start!
+In her first AKC Scentwork trial in March of 2022, Avid earned the High In Trial award for her Novice A division, and now competes at the Master level.

 Avid is a quick learner and is always ready for a good time.
-She enjoys romps on the beach and swimming in the surf, playing tug, frisbee, or retrieving her ball, chasing water from the hose nozzle, and racing down the trails at the bluffs with her sister, Maizey.
+She enjoys romps on the beach and swimming in the surf, playing tug, frisbee, or retrieving her ball, chasing water from the hose nozzle, and racing down the trails at the bluffs with her little brother, Traeger.
 Avid likes to start each day with a few yodels and silly sounds which are very endearing.
 Avid has done several sheep herding lessons, and with some time and effort (on Anne’s part) Avid would excel in this discipline as well.
-For now, Avid will have to be content being the #1 supervisor of the pet rabbits at home, a duty that she takes very seriously.
+For now, Avid will have to be content being the #1 supervisor of the pet rabbit at home, a duty that she takes very seriously.

 Highlights: